Marquette County, Wisconsin

 Marquette County is a county located in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 15,592.
 Its county seat is Montello.
 The county was created in 1836 from the Wisconsin Territory and organized in 1848.
+The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.

+History

+Naturalist John Muir and his parents first settled in the US in 1849 on a farm in Marquette County.
+Muir was 11 years old.
+Part of the land of their farm is reserved in Fountain Lake Farm, listed on the National Register of Historic Places.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 464 sqmi, of which 456 sqmi is land and 8.7 sqmi (1.9%) is water.
 The Mecan River, Buffalo Lake, and Puckaway Lake lie within Marquette County.
 The highest altitude in the county is a rocky area known as Mt.
 Shaw.